UniSharp/laravel-filemanager/README.md

 It is important to note that __you must protect your routes to Laravel-Filemanager in order to prevent unauthorized uploads to your server__.
 Fortunately, Laravel makes this very easy.

-If, for example you want to ensure that only logged in users have the ability to access the Laravel-Filemanager, simply wrap the routes in a group, perhaps like this:
+If, for example, you want to ensure that only logged in users have the ability to access the Laravel-Filemanager, simply wrap the routes in a group, perhaps like this:

     Route::group(array('before' => 'auth'), function ()